DDDyStar/RoboND-DeepRL-Project/README.md

 <p align="center"> <img src="./misc/arm-collision.png"> </p>

-During the test once the final tuned parameters were set, there was no need to re-tune the parameters after changing the objective from "arm touching the object" to "gripper base touching the object".
-DQN performance was excellent and stable to handle both cases.
+During the test once the final tuned parameters were set, there was no need to re-tune the parameters after changing the objective from "arm touching the object" to "gripper base touching the object". only LEARNING_RATE was changed to 0.01 and the DQN performance was excellent and stable to handle both cases.

 ### Results of Robot Grip touching the object